 Trust me.
 They’re not.
 But we can tell ourselves that all day, and it might not help.
 Below are eight steps that can help you work through your fear.

 1) Figure out if you can pinpoint exactly what is terrifying you.
 Write it down on a post-it or piece of paper and stick it on the wall in front of you.
 Maybe you’re afraid that your grammar stinks or someone might laugh at it.
 Now, put that into perspective.
-Will anyone die if you share?
+Will anyone die if your dialogue could use some work?
 Will a kitten get hurt?
 Will life as you know it cease to exist?
 If the worst that will happen is that someone might point out a comma error or an inconsistency in one of your details, remember that’s a good thing.

 2) Take some sharing “baby steps.”
-Start sharing with somebody safe who you know will give you 95% super positive feedback and gush about how amazing you are, like your mom or your best friend who already thinks you’re brilliant.
+Start sharing with somebody safe who you know will give you 95% super positive feedback and gush about how amazing you are, like your mom, your spouse, or your best friend who already thinks you’re brilliant.

 3) Share a small piece.
 You don’t need to hand over the first half of your novel.
 Start with a short scene, or even the outline of a story or article.
 Start by discussing your ideas rather than a whole written piece.

 7) Give yourself a little love and stop judging yourself so harshly.
 Nobody is paying as much attention to you as you think they are.
 Trust me.
-You are an amazing young man or woman and you have something important to offer the world.
-Don’t be afraid to share it.

 8) Open yourself up to learning.
 Writing a huge failure of a story can sometimes be more helpful in becoming a better writer than writing and sharing the perfect story.

 If your goal is to grow as a writer, then you need to not only understand but embrace the idea that not everything you write will be amazingly wonderful, and that’s a great thing.
 It means you’re pushing yourself, taking risks, trying new techniques, playing with words – all the good stuff that will make you a better writer.